Saliha067/Saliha067.github.io/content/about.md

 ## About

-Platform Engineering Manager in Tokyo building and scaling cloud infrastructure for 60M+ active users.
+Platform Engineering Manager in building and scaling cloud infrastructure for 60M+ active users.
 Specialized in leading distributed engineering teams and architecting resilient systems that balance performance, cost and reliability.

 ## What I Do